GSA/digitalgov.gov/content/news/2022/09/2022-09-09-serving-the-public-five-veterans-journeys-to-public-interest-tech.md

 **What’s one thing that you’ve learned or taken away so far as a Fellow?**

 I am very proud and happy to be part of this fellowship program.
-The Digital Corps founders and managers have been great mentors, providing resources for all the fellows to succeed in their careers.
+The Digital Corps founders and managers have been great mentors, providing resources for all of us to succeed in our careers.
 I am really impressed with their effective communications and management skills.

 ## Anthony Barbara